National Information Technology Development Agency: History

 ICT related activities started in 1950.
-NITDA was commissioned by the administration of President Olusegun Obasanjo through the perfection of a bill designed to provide for the establishment of National Information Technology Development in 2007 (NITDA Act).
+NITDA was commissioned by the administration of President Olusegun Obasanjo through the perfection of a bill designed to provide for the establishment of National Information Technology Development in 2007 (The NITDA Act).
 Operations of NITDA started in 2001, six years before the bill was passed into law.
-The agency's main objective is to provide ICT as a tool in tertiary institution to drive the mechanism of education sector in the country.
-Its creation has caused establishment of state ICT agencies in other states of Federation such as the Plateau State Information And Communication Technology Development Agency.
-The agency started its operation in Abuja, FCT with 30 computers.
+The agency's main objective is to provide ICT as a tool in tertiary institutions to drive the mechanisms of the education sector in the country.
+Its creation has caused the establishment of state ICT agencies in other states of the Federation, such as the Plateau State Information And Communication Technology Development Agency.
+The agency started its operations in Abuja, FCT, with 30 computers.
 These devices were used for the training of major government functionaries which include the president and his ministers.
-Within the first three years of establishment, the agency supplied 5700 computers system to over 187 educational institutions in the country which includes: universities, secondary and primary schools.
+Within the first three years of establishment, the agency supplied 5,700 computers system to over 187 educational institutions in the country including: universities, secondary schools and primary schools.

-The National Information Technology Development Agency (NIRDA) is known for introduction of professional training programmes across various states in Nigeria.
+The National Information Technology Development Agency (NITDA) is known for the introduction of professional training programmes across various states in Nigeria.
 In 2020, NITDA announced it would train 75,000 youths in Kaduna state in information technology.
-In 2022, they organized a programme called the "Digital Economy Employability Programme", which is aimed at training over 200,000 thousand Nigerians from all over the country.
+In 2022, they organised a programme called the "Digital Economy Employability Programme", which is aimed at training over 200,000 Nigerians from all over the country.